x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/exchange-2013-system-requirements-exchange-2013-help.md

 ## Supported hybrid deployment scenarios

-Exchange 2013 supports hybrid deployments with Office 365 tenants that have been upgraded to the latest version of Office 365.
+Exchange 2013 supports hybrid deployments with Office 365 organizations that have been upgraded to the latest version of Office 365.
 For more information about specific hybrid deployments, see [Hybrid deployment prerequisites](https://technet.microsoft.com/library/hh534377\(v=exchg.150\)).

 ## Network and directory servers